-We know it’s a bit confusing, let’s use an example for further clarification.
+We know it’s a bit confusing, so let’s explain:

 What if your LLC earns $0?
-You’re not off the hook, as you’ll still be required to pay the $800 annual tax.
+You’re not off the hook.
+You’re still required to pay the $800 annual tax.

 Which LLC Costs Are Tax Deductible?

-- You can deduct up to $5,000 of the costs of forming your LLC in a single year.
-This includes costs incurred to complete articles of organization, as well as LLC filing fees, the costs of drafting an LLC operating agreement, attorney fees, and other fees you incur for setting up your business.
+You can deduct up to $5,000 of the costs of forming your LLC in a single year.
+This includes:

-- If you elect to have your LLC taxed like a corporation, you may deduct the first $5,000 in formation expenses the first year that you’re in business, and any excess over the first 180 months.
-But the first-year deduction will be reduced by the amount by which your organizational expenses exceed $50,000.
+If you elect to have your LLC taxed like a corporation you can deduct the first $5,000 in formation expenses the first year that you’re in business, and anything over $5,000 in the first 180 months.
+But if your organizational expenses exceed $50,000, then your first-year deduction will be reduced by the amount over $50,000.

-- The costs that you pay after your LLC is formed are also tax deductible.
-You may deduct California’s $800 annual tax, along with any annual fee you pay, from your federal taxes.
-You may also deduct maintenance costs for your LLC, including business license fees and registered agent fees.
+The costs that you pay after your LLC is formed are also tax deductible.
+You can deduct California’s $800 annual tax, along with any annual fee you pay, from your federal taxes.
+You can also deduct maintenance costs for your LLC, including business license fees and registered agent fees.